All Episodes

 It really didn't matter.

-People were just so I don't know.
+People were just so, I don't know.

 Hang on a minute.

-Sorry for the dead air, dead air never hurt anybody except small stations automation equipment.
+Dead Air never hurt anybody except small stations automation equipment.

-Uh it it just people didn't care about it.
+It just people didn't care about it.

-They they when it when we tried pointing out the character flaws of Clinton, it just didn't matter.
+When we tried pointing out the character flaws of Clinton, it just didn't matter.

 Now, this stuff with Obama is far more serious, and I'm not minimizing how bad the Clinton stuff was, but this is worse.